3 cups sprouted mung beans (3-4" tails)

-3 tablespoon olive oil
+3 tablespoons olive oil

-½ cup sage, oregano, thyme - any mixture of these herbs
+½ cup sage, oregano, thyme (any mixture)

-½ cup fresh ground flax seeds
+½ cup flax seeds (freshly ground)

 3. Place on Teflex sheets in burger shapes and dehydrate about 12 hours, turning burgers 1/2 way through.
 Your burgers may take more or less time depending on the size.

-For the cheese: I’m a real new-bie at raw cheese things so I blended 1/3 cup soaked pine nuts and 2/3 cups soaked almonds, a dash of tamari and 2 TBSP nutritional yeast (not raw as far as I know, sorry).
+4. I’m a real newbie at raw cheese things so I blended 1/3 cup soaked pine nuts and 2/3 cups soaked almonds, a dash of tamari, and 2 tablespoons nutritional yeast (not raw as far as I know, sorry).

-Serve with baby greens and sliced tomato.
+7. Serve with baby greens and sliced tomato.

 Click the button below to download the printable PDF.

-© 2009-2015 The Rawtarian.
+© 2009-2021 The Rawtarian.

 This information is not intended to replace a one-on-one relationship with a qualified health care professional and is not intended as medical advice.